Gridinsoft Logo

 YouTube video that promotes a link to malware downloading

+Method 2.
 Discord Spam Messages

-One of the earliest spreading tactics for LummaC2 was messages sent through Discord.
-Despite being a rather simple and straightforward tactic, it is surprisingly effective.
+One of the earliest spreading tactics for Lumma Stealer was messages sent through Discord.
+Despite being a rather straightforward tactic, it is surprisingly effective.
 There were variations to this approach – with gaining trust on a particular Discord server or with a direct spam to anyone who does not have their DMs locked.

 Spam message that offers to run "a game that requires testing"

+Method 3.
 Email Spam

 Alpha and omega of malware spreading throughout the last decade.
-There are dozens of ways to hide malware within the email message, both as a link and inside of the attached file.
-However, Lumma went further here, too, targeting specific people online with spear phishing campaigns.
+There are dozens of ways to hide malware within the email message, both as a link and inside the attached file.
+However, it went further here, too, targeting specific people online with spear phishing campaigns.
 Mass-spreading campaigns through email messages are not typical though, for no obvious reason.

-Lumma Stealer Analysis
+Lumma Stealer Threat Analysis

 In the vast majority of campaigns, Lumma is delivered by a staged loader – the malicious script that does some basic checks and pulls the payload from the command server.
 Nonetheless, this does not weaken Lumma’s evasion methods by any means.
 The interesting thing about these loaders is the use of GitHub profile as the intermediary C2 server.
-Main function behind these loaders is ensuring that the system is not a virtual machine or debug environment, doing some basic system review and retrieving the payload from a different command server.
+The main function behind these loaders is ensuring that the system is not a virtual machine or debug environment, doing some basic system review, and retrieving the payload from a different command server.
 The latter differs depending on the system configuration and location.

+Step1.
 Startup, Detection & Analysis Evasion

-For that purpose, malware calls for Windows function GetForegroundWindow and checks whether it contains any of the strings from below.
+For that purpose, the malware calls for Windows function GetForegroundWindow and checks whether it contains any of the strings from below.
 These are the strings typical for debug environments.

 • ida